fedecarg/webpy-mvc/README.md

 ## Controllers

 Controller classes inherit from ApplicationController, a base class that contains code that can be run in all your controllers.
 Controllers are made up of one or more actions that are executed on request and then either render a template or redirect to another action.
-It's up to you what name you want to give to these methods, but better to give relevant names.
+It's up to you what name you want to give to these methods.
 Everything is done very much “the rails way”.
 Here is a sample rails controller and its equivalent in mvc.py:

 ### rails controller